microsoft/AI-Robot-Challenge-Lab/README.md

 ### Test the grippers move

-1. Navigate to `robotics-lab/src/chatbot` in a Terminal window.
+1. Return to your bot Terminal window.
-1. Run the following command: `python3.6 talk-to-my-robot.py`.
+1. Run the bot with the following command: `python3.6 talk-to-my-robot.py`.
 1. Go back to the **Bot Framework Emulator** app.
 1. Click **Start Over** to start a new conversation.
 1. **Type** `close grippers` and press enter.